ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 See [Building and installing genie_python](Building-and-Installing-genie_python)

+> [!NOTE]
-Note: This is a private repository so any new-starters will need to ask a developer to add them.
+> This is a private repository so any new-starters will need to ask a developer to add them.

 ## Ruff git hook and convenience scripts

+We use `ruff` for [formatting & linting](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Python-conventions) and `pyright` for static analysis.

 We have a central configuration file for python code formatting & linting.

+If you wish (you probably do) to install a convenient alias which automatically uses an appropriate `ruff` config for each repository, see [here](https://github.com/ISISComputingGroup/reusable-workflows/blob/f40d42e26c9bb10779c1bd845be760d3b19f7e98/README.md#local-configuration-convenience-script)

 If you wish to set up a git hook to automatically check this on each commit, see [here](https://github.com/ISISComputingGroup/reusable-workflows/blob/f40d42e26c9bb10779c1bd845be760d3b19f7e98/README.md#local-configuration-git-hook).

-If you wish to install a convenient alias which automatically uses an appropriate `ruff` config for each repository, see [here](https://github.com/ISISComputingGroup/reusable-workflows/blob/f40d42e26c9bb10779c1bd845be760d3b19f7e98/README.md#local-configuration-convenience-script)
+You probably do want to set this up, but be careful with external repositories as it may not adhere to their formatting/linting standards.
+You can bypass the pre-commit hook if needed with `git commit --no-verify`

+> [!NOTE]
-Note: this configuration is not mandatory as the build server will run linting and formatting checks on python repositories anyway, but running the checks locally is faster and more dev-friendly than waiting for the build servers.
+> this configuration is not mandatory as the build server will run linting and formatting checks on python repositories anyway, but running the checks locally is faster and more dev-friendly than waiting for the build servers.

 ## Install MySQL

 See [Installing and upgrading MySQL](Installing-and-Upgrading-MySQL)

+> [!NOTE]
-Note: If installing for the first time, a new installation of MySQL may try to start up IBEX servers, which may lead to errors if Python isn't installed yet.
+> If installing for the first time, a new installation of MySQL may try to start up IBEX servers, which may lead to errors if Python isn't installed yet.

 ## Building the GUI